 Visit Literary History at Ernest Hemingway Home & Museum

 It’s a four-minute walk through historic Old Key West from Blue Heaven on Petroia Street to the Ernest Hemingway Home & Museum on Whitehead Street.
-And since this is one of the most popular tourist stops in Key West, it’s best to arrive early, so don’t dawdle too long over breakfast.
+And since this is one of the most popular things to do in Key West, it’s best to arrive early, so don’t dawdle too long over breakfast.

 At the main entrance to the Hemingway Home, purchase a cash-only tour ticket for a 30-minute guided tour of the house that hosted Hemingway’s most prolific writing years.
 The tour includes a knowledgeable guide.

 Along the way, Stan regales us with stories and tidbits from Hemingway’s life.
 And, of course, we are introduced to some of the 40 to 50 six-toed cats living at the home, some of whom are the original descendants of Snow White, Hemingway’s first polydactyl (six-toed) cat.

 Be Kissed by a Butterfly at The Key West Butterfly and Nature Conservatory

 We’re waiting by the Old Town Trolley sign for the hop-on hop-off trolley that will take us to the Key West Butterfly and Nature Conservatory.
 Sure, we could walk, but riding on the trolley gives a good overview of the town.